m4eba/discord-archiver/README.md

 Incremental discord archiver.
-It saves the raw json data into a folder structured like: <channel id>/YYYY/MM/YYYYMMDD.json.
+It saves the raw json data into a folder structured like: channelId/YYYY/MM/YYYYMMDD.json.
 Progress for every channel is saved in a session.json file.

 #### Install